 Summary of what was inside and what was outside

 The air quality sensors had to be up and running for the whole duration of the project scope.
 To achieve this, each sensor unit was equipped with an extra battery in addition to the standard external battery of 5000mAh.
 Each battery powered an air quality sensor unit for three days continuously.
 To avoid any down time, we changed the batteries every two days.
-Data was also collected from the sensor at the time of battery replacement.
-The sensors were capable of being connected to WIFI, a feature which enable us to download the data into our computers wirelessly.
-The data was downloaded into pre-organized folders by building name and by week number to make the data analysis process easier for the study team.
+Data were also collected from the sensor at the time of battery replacement.
+The sensors were capable of being connected to WIFI, a feature which enabled us to download the data into our computers wirelessly.
+The data were downloaded into pre-organized folders by building name and by week number to make the data analysis process easier for the study team.

 Qualitative Methods